umccr/htsget-rs/htsget-config/README.md

 recipient_public_key = 'data/c4gh/keys/alice.pub'
 ```

-Keys can also be retrieved from AWS Secrets Manager.
+Keys can also be retrieved from [AWS Secrets Manager][secrets-manager].
 Compile with the `s3-storage` feature flag and specify `location = 'SecretsManager'` under
 `resolvers.storage.keys` to fetch keys from Secrets Manager.
 When using Secrets Manager, the `private_key` and `recipient_public_key`
 correspond to ARNs or secret names in Secrets Manager storing PEM formatted keys.